SEND & Transition

 Transition Year 6 to Year 7 (Primary to Secondary)

-Where it has been determined that the barrier to a student’s learning is as a result of a special educational need or disability, support will be led by either Mrs Corson or Mrs Smith, our Special Educational Needs Co-ordinators (SENCO).
-Mrs Smith will work alongside primary schools and parents/carers to co-ordinate within-class support and intervention for those students with additional learning needs, within our mainstream setting, whilst Mrs Corson will work closely with those families accessing our HeartSpace provision, a brilliant new addition to our school.
+Where it has been determined that the barrier to a student’s learning is as a result of a special educational need or disability, support will be led by our Special Educational Needs Co-ordinator (SENCO).
+Our SENCO will work alongside primary schools and parents/carers to co-ordinate within-class support and intervention for those students with additional learning needs, within our mainstream setting, and also with those families accessing our HeartSpace provision, a brilliant new addition to our school.

 The HeartSpace was introduced in September 2019 to ensure that even those students with the most complex of needs were able to benefit from all that Penistone Grammar School has to offer.